ConsolidatedSky/NEFARAM/README.md

 The makers of xEdit, Synthesis, xLodGen, DynDOLOD, Bodyslide and other amazing tools

+ForgottenGlory for the defunct DNDDC modlist which was a large inspiration for NERAFAM

 And You for playing and hopefully enjoying the modlist :)